civol/HDLRuby/README.md

 ### Immediate values
 <a name="values"></a>

-The immediate values of HDLRuby::High can represent the values of vectors of `bit`, `unsigned` and `signed`.
+The immediate values of HDLRuby::High can represent vectors of `bit`, `unsigned` and `signed`, and integer or floating point numbers.
 They are described with a header that indicates the vector type and the base used for representing the value, followed by a numeral representing the value.
 The bit width of a value is obtained by default from the width of the numeral, but it is also possible to enforce it in the header.

 The vector type specifiers are the followings: